JustABenda/ESP-Configurator/README.md

 # ESP-Configurator

-ApiCo Project for updating and configuring Device
+ApiCo Project for updating and configuring Device based on ESPAsyncWebServer
 ## Description

 * API written in C++ using PlatformIO